 Today’s Bank of America balance transfer offers:

-So, there are two good Bank of America balance transfer deals: the Bank of America® Cash Rewards credit card and the Bank of America® Cash Rewards Credit Card for Students.
-Keep in mind, however, that you will need excellent credit to qualify for the BofA Cash Rewards, and you need to be a student to get the limited-credit version.
+So, there are a few very good Bank of America balance transfer deals.
+Keep in mind, however, that you will need good or excellent credit to qualify for these cards, and you need to be a student to get the limited version.

-Several other Bank of America credit cards offer 0% balance transfer APRs for 12 months.
-But they also charge 3% balance transfer fees.
-While Bank of America Travel Rewards and Premier Rewards credit cards do allow balance transfers, there’s no intro APR and they charge a 3% transfer fee.
-Needless to say, they didn’t make the list.
+Several other Bank of America credit cards offer 0% balance transfer APRs for Not Offered.
+But they also charge 3% (min $10) balance transfer fees.
+While the Bank of America® Premium Rewards® credit card allows balance transfers, there’s no intro APR and it charges a 3% (min $10) transfer fee.

 You can't get any better than the BankAmericard credit card.
 0% introductory APR for 15 months and no annual fee.